-Oral language; phonology; vocabulary; grammar; discourse; confirmatory factor analyses Oral language skills have been described as a condition for learning; conceptualised as a tool for gaining knowledge and for social engagement (Alexander, 2013; Wilkinson, 1968).
+Oral language skills have been described as a condition for learning; conceptualised as a tool for gaining knowledge and for social engagement (Alexander, 2013; Wilkinson, 1968).
 Oral language underpins text decoding, reading comprehension (Nation et al., 2004) and written text production (Dockrell et al., 2019).
 Yet schools provide pupils with variable language learning opportunities (Pelatti et al., 2014) and professionals in education contexts are challenged in how to meet children's language learning needs (Dockrell et al., 2017).

 The importance of oral language in the school curriculum has varied over the years.
 The publication of the Bullock report in 1975 was a key step in raising public awareness about the spoken language experience of children in school (Bullock, 1975).
-Oral language is now included as a primary area in the English curriculum for the early years (Department for Education, 2021) and primary school years (Department for Education, 2014).
-However, the importance of focusing on oral language in schools has been debated and the implementation of oral language instruction in the curriculum has not always been consistent (Jones, 2017).
-Recently, the UK Oracy All-Party Parliamentary Group (Oracy All-Party Parliamentary Group, 2021) has supported calls to embed explicit teaching of oral language across the curriculum and has argued that there is a need to prioritise oral language in education (see also Kaldahl, 2019).
+Oral language is now included as a primary area in the English curriculum for the early years (Department for Education, 2021) and primary school years (Department for Education, 2021) and primary school years (Department for Education, 2014).
+However, the importance of focussing on oral language in schools has been debated and the implementation of oral language instruction in the curriculum has not always been consistent (Jones, 2017).
+Recently, the UK Oracy All-Party Parliamentary Group (Oracy All-Party Parliamentary Group, 2021) has supported calls to embed explicit teaching of oral language in education (see also Kaldahl, 2019).
 A necessary prerequisite in meeting these objectives is to capture the key components of the language system.